FA6009 - Professional Practice 2: Fashion Photography (2021/22)

 Completion and pass (120 credits) of previous level.

 At the beginning of the module, its aims, key concepts and milestones will be outlined to all students.
-In the second session students will establish a working code of ethics for the group – ascertaining and publishing their own conduct towards clients, models, agents and other fashion photographers (LO1).
+Students will establish a working code of ethics for the group – ascertaining and publishing their own conduct towards clients, models, agents and other fashion photographers (Learning Outcome 2).

-There will then be teamwork sessions and guided independent study tasks on the development of a business or marketing plan (LO4).
+There will be taught sessions and guided independent study tasks on the development of a business & marketing plan or funding application (Learning Outcome 1).

 Balance of independent study and scheduled teaching activity

-The module will first be assessed for a personal statement of fashion photography ethics, as formulated in a student team.
-The module will then be assessed for a fashion photography student's business/marketing plan or funding application, as well as use of marketing and social media in building audience for their work.
-This begins at the start of the academic year.
-There will also be an assessment of updated student website featuring their own fashion photographs and CV.
+The module will first be assessed for a code of fashion photography ethics, as formulated in a student team.
+The module will then be assessed for a fashion photography student's business/marketing plan or funding application, as well as a professional practice folder and a professional practice presentation.

 Scheduled teaching ensures that independent study is effective and addresses the learning outcomes and assessment tasks.
 Students are expected to (and to have the opportunity to) continue with their studies outside of scheduled classes.
 There will be a range of learning strategies deployed and individual learning styles will be accommodated.
 The module’s learning outcomes, its contents and delivery, have been scrutinised and will be regularly reviewed to ensure an inclusive approach to pedagogic practice.